Skip to content

 Image customization workflows

-VibePod has a fixed set of supported agent IDs (claude, gemini, opencode, devstral, auggie, copilot, codex).
+VibePod has a fixed set of supported agent IDs (claude, gemini, opencode, devstral, auggie, copilot, codex, pi).
 The CLI also supports the alias vibe, which resolves to devstral.
 Image customization means changing the image used for one of those IDs.

 1. Extend an existing image for an agent